 - 75 g (3oz) milk chocolate broken into small pieces

-- 2 tbsp coffee dissolved into 3 tbsp boiling water
+- 2 tablespoon coffee dissolved into 3 tablespoon boiling water

 - 75 g (3oz) walnuts chopped

 - 25 walnut halves

 - Lightly grease and fully line a 20cm (8in) square cake tin.

 - Place the double cream, milk, butter and sugars into a heavy based pan.
 Cook over a low heat stirring constantly until the butter has melted and the sugar has dissolved completely to form a smooth thin mixture.